rafaqz/FieldMetadata.jl/README.md

 # Metadata placeholders

-FieldMetadata provides an api of some simple tag to be used accross
+FieldMetadata provides an api of some simple metadata tags to be used accross
 packages: `default`, `units`, `prior`, `description` and `limits`.
 To use them, call:
 ```
 import FieldMetadata: @prior, @reprior, prior